rushfrisby/rushfrisby.com/_brush/posts/interfacerpc-20.md

 `SetAuthorizationHeaderAction` will be called before every request.

+## Wrapping Up ##

+Everything else pretty much works the same as before.
+The service responds to POST requests where the method name in the URL translates to a method on the interface.
+Serialization can be any type defined in the [SerializerDotNet](https://www.nuget.org/packages/SerializerDotNet/) library (JSON and Protobuf currently).

-One thing that is not apparent here is that the service and client both handle async methods.
+One thing that is not apparent is that the service and client both handle async methods.

+I hope you find this useful and choose to use it for your next project!